Second DUI Offense in Pittsburgh | Defense Help, Charges and Penalties

 Call (412) 281-2146 today

-With flashing lights behind you and a police officer at your window, the prospect of being charged with a second DUI would undoubtedly frighten anyone.
-From your first DUI experience, you probably know that DUI charges in Allegheny County can have an extremely negative effect on your life, including the losing your license and possible time in jail.
-However, depending on your blood alcohol content(BAC) at the time of your arrest, the punishment for a second DUI in Pittsburgh will not only result in a lengthy suspension of your license but also very steep fines and a prison sentence ranging from days to years.
+The prospect of being charged with a second DUI would undoubtedly frighten anyone.
+From your first DUI experience, you probably know that DUI charges in Allegheny County can have an extremely negative effect on your life, including losing your license and possibly spending time in jail.

-The state of Pennsylvania punishes drivers more severely each time a DUI conviction is added to their record.
 Although you are innocent until proven guilty, a second DUI offense can be hard to beat given your prior history.
-Therefore, it is critical that you hire an experienced DUI attorney as soon as you can, so he or she can start working immediately on your defense.
+Therefore, it is critical that you hire an experienced DUI lawyer in Pittsburgh as soon as you can, so that they can start working immediately on your defense.

 • Five days to six months in jail